General Obstetrics and Gynecology

 Fourth-year residents utilize the resources of the Division of Gynecologic Oncology for the management of complex patients on the General Gynecology service.
 In addition, these residents may perform or assist in surgical procedures too advanced for the first- or third-year residents.
 During the fourth-year, residents attend the colposcopy and gynecology clinics.

-The Division of Urogynecology focuses on disorders of the lower urinary tract and pelvic floor.
-Chief Residents participate directly in the care of private patients and direct the care of a growing population of clinic patients who suffer from problems such as urinary incontinence, lower urinary tract symptoms, and pelvic organ prolapse.
+The Division of Female Pelvic Medicine and Reconstructive Surgery focuses on disorders of the lower urinary tract and pelvic floor.
+Residents participate directly in the care of private patients and direct the care of a growing population of continuity clinic patients who suffer from problems such as urinary incontinence, lower urinary tract symptoms, and pelvic organ prolapse.
 Under the supervision of the faculty, residents are taught to diagnose and treat these problems, using a variety of objective and subjective tools, including simple and complex urodynamic testing and a variety of minimally-invasive and transvaginal surgical techniques.
 Once residents have demonstrated competence and expertise in this area, she or he takes charge of the weekly clinic session and has the primary role in appropriately guiding the therapeutic choices of their patients, in anticipation of their approaching development into Attending Physicians.
-An interdisciplinary approach incorporating the Departments of Urology and ColoRectal Surgery is currently being implemented.
+An interdisciplinary approach incorporating the Departments of Urology and ColoRectal Surgery has been implemented.
 In addition, there are ongoing opportunities for clinical research and training in research study design and implementation.

 Other Rotations and Activities